OSGConnect/connectbook/osgconnect-storage.md

-[title]: - "Storage Solutions on OSG Connect"
+[title]: - "Storage Solutions on OSG: Home, Stash, and Public"

 Overview